 This extended partnership means that WJ and BEAR Scotland are now working together on over 1500 miles of Scotland’s trunk road network, ensuring exceptional road marking standards that meet or exceed the requirements of CS126, ‘Inspection and assessment of road markings and road studs’.

-BEAR Scotland Commercial Director Mark Godsell Commented “WJ have been a great asset on both our North West and North East contracts with their exceptional delivery capabilities
+BEAR Scotland Commercial Director Mark Godsell Commented “WJ has been a great asset on both our North West and North East contracts with their exceptional delivery capabilities

 WJ have the resources and experience to competently service major projects with a proven record of delivering innovative products and services.
-Examples of this can be seen within the Northern Scottish units where WJ have recently delivered over 217,000 metres of ‘Weatherline Plus’ high performance road markings and >1350 Solarlite road studs.
-Weatherline Plus is a raised profile marking and part of WJ’s award winning range of high-performance road markings.
-The innovative marking exhibits enhanced retroreflectivity in wet and dry conditions, superior skid resistance, great durability with an expected 5-year functional life when applied in good conditions and also has a verified low carbon footprint.
+Examples of this can be seen within the Northern Scottish units where WJ have recently delivered over 217,000 metres of ‘Weatherline Plus’ high-performance road markings and >1350 Solarlite road studs.
+Weatherline Plus is a raised profile marking and part of WJ’s award-winning range of high-performance road markings.
+The innovative marking exhibits enhanced retroreflectivity in wet and dry conditions, superior skid resistance, great durability with an expected 5-year functional life when applied in good conditions and also have a verified low carbon footprint.

 WJ Scotland Operations Manager Brian Smith commented “It’s fantastic to be working with BEAR Scotland in the South East Unit.
-We’ve created a great relationship working with them in the North and we know they have a real focus on continual improvement to ensure an exceptional service which really prioritises the customer.
-This approach mirrors our own and it has helped us establish synergies over many years and we know we can support their objectives on the south east network.”
+We’ve created a great relationship working with them in the North and we know they have a real focus on continual improvement to ensure an exceptional service that really prioritises the customer.
+This approach mirrors our own and it has helped us establish synergies over many years and we know we can support their objectives on the southeast network.”